saithanuzun/Chess-AI/README.md

 # Chess-AI

 This project is a Python chess engine powered by deep learning.
 It uses a convolutional neural network trained on 20,000 human games and approximately 40,000 chess positions to predict the best move in any given position.
 The engine receives input as a FEN string, which is converted into a 13×8×8 PyTorch tensor.
 It then classifies over the full 64×63 UCI‑legal move space to produce its predictions.
 The model is treated as a classification problem, cross‑entropy loss and the Adam optimizer are used to train.
-Training ran for roughly 12 hours and produced strong accuracy.
-Although the network occasionally outputs illegal moves, future improvements such as masking legal moves could further enhance its reliability.
+Training ran for roughly 12 hours.

 <!-- Chess AI Predictions - Testing Snippet -->
 <div class="chess-ai-container">